Everything You Should Know About the Keto Diet

 The trending keto diet forces you to put that fat-is-bad mentality to rest once and for all.
 But can you take a ketogenic diet too far?

 By now, you know fat isn't as bad as everyone once thought.
 But we're guessing you still think twice before cooking with butter and indulging in a little cheese.
 If you're nodding your head yes, then we have a feeling the ketogenic diet will blow your mind.
 Simply called "keto" by its army of devoted followers, the keto diet plan revolves around eating lots of fat and not a lot of carbs.
-It's closely related to the Atkins diet, but differs in that it limits your protein intake and calls for sticking to a very low amount of carbs the whole time you're on the diet, just during the introductory phase.
+It's closely related to the Atkins diet, but differs in that it limits your protein intake and calls for sticking to a very low amount of carbs the whole time you're on the diet, not just during the introductory phase.

 What Is the Ketogenic Diet?